-With that said, let’s show you how to force a strong password on your WordPress users.
+With that said, let’s take a look at how to force a strong password on your WordPress users.
 Simply use the quick links below to jump to the method you want to use.

-- Force strong user password with iThemes Security
+- Force strong user passwords with iThemes Security

-- Force strong user password with Password Policy Manager
+- Force strong user passwords with Password Policy Manager

 Method 1.
-Forcing a Strong Password on WordPress Users with iThemes Security
+Forcing Strong Passwords With iThemes Security

-Note: The premium version offers security hardening, file integrity checks, 404 detections, and more, but we’ll use the free version for this tutorial since it has password protection features.
+There is a premium version that offers security hardening, file integrity checks, 404 detections, and more, but we’ll use the free version for this tutorial since it has password protection features.